fidelity/mabwiser/docsrc/new_bandit.rst

         def test_add_new_arm(self):
             # Test adding a new arm and assert that it is handled properly

+        def test_remove_existing_arm(self):
+            # Test removing an arm and assert that it is handled properly

         def test_parallelization(self):
             # Test how parallelization behaves for your new bandit using the n_jobs param

+        def test_warm_start(self):
+            # Test warm start can be executed
+            # Assert warm start behavior is as expected

         def test_input_types(self):
             # Test different input types such as